Who did the song “Black Magic Woman”?

-Then Lindsey Buckingham left the band.
+Then Lindsey Buckingham left the band (in 1987).

 That’s a big loss.
 Lindsey was the major arranger/producer for their songs, he wrote, sang lead & harmony, and is a world-class lead guitarist.
 You may not even remember, but he was replaced by two guitarists/songwriters/vocalists, Billy Burnette and Rick Vito.
 The album, Behind The Mask, came out in 1990.
 It had no big hits, and went to #18 on the album chart.
 The album received really mixed reviews, with some critics calling it a refreshing change.
 It did include some good songs.
 My favorite is a Burnette-Vito song “When The Sun Goes Down”, but except for the cool background vocals by Nicks & McVie, the song doesn’t sound like Fleetwood Mac.
 The album is treated by the group as if it never existed.

 Speaking of not existing.
 Another Fleetwood Mac album, Time, came out in 1995.
 It didn’t have Lindsey Buckingham or Stevie Nicks.
 It didn’t even make the Top 200 album chart.
 Fleetwood Mac Broke up.